depzai/Notes/Web Analytics Initiative 1214.md

 ####*3.What are the key deliverables we expect from the Core Work group?*

-- Research and create the vision for the long-term plan
+- Research and create the vision for the long-term plan in terms of:
+    + Processes
+    + Tools
+    + Instrumentation
 - Articulate the staffing needs and deliverables in the next 3-4 PI's

 ####*4.What is the proposed next step?*

 - 1-week research phase with the whole Core Work Group in January

-Workstreams: processes, tools, instrumentation

 ###<span style="color:#336BD3">Long-Term Solution</span>